 There is a PLAN!! (click here)We can rescue the dying mangrove forest at the edge of Marco Island, and improve drainage around Goodland to both prevent future death of mangroves there and assist with improving road drainage and flood prevention.

-What once was a lush, green stand of mangroves providing nursery habitat for fish and roosting and foraging spots for wading birds has become a muddy moonscape of leafless tree trunks.
-It looks like a nuclear bomb went off!
+What was once a lush, green stand of mangroves providing nursery habitat for fish and invertebrates like shrimp and crabs, and roosting and foraging spots for wading birds has become a muddy moonscape of leafless trees.
+Dead now for over 20 years with no sign of recovery.

 The die-off on both sides of SR-92 just west of Goodland has been decades in the making.
 The constuction of SR-92 in 1938 cut off the water flow into and out of the mangroves fed by Fruit Farm Creek.
 Heavy rains that came with Hurricane Andrew in 1992 flooded the forest.
 Too much water essentially drowns the forest by covering parts of the mangroves' root systems needed to deliver oxygen to the trees.
 Waterlogged soils lead to a building of toxins that causes a "rotten egg" smell that wafts through nearby neighborhoods.